 We’ve written a lot more about this in our article about UI testing tools, but the important thing is there are a variety of situations where an automated test that only interacts with the underlying code will miss a visual bug that would be glaringly obvious to a user (or a human tester).

-Since regression testing is often the last layer of testing before release, it’s particularly important that your regression testing tool can test both what the end-user will actually see and the functionality of the app for every test step.
+Since regression testing is often the last layer of testing before release, it’s particularly important that your visual regression testing tool can test both what the end-user will actually see and the functionality of the app for every test step.

-Traditionally, you had to have programming skills to do automated regression testing because the only tool available was Selenium, a framework for writing coded test scripts.
+Traditionally, you had to have programming skills to automate regression testing because the only tool available was Selenium, a framework for writing coded test scripts.
 But now there are a variety of no-code and low-code tools that let you create Selenium test scripts without writing the code directly.
 Most of these tools let you record yourself interacting with an app and then translate your actions into test scripts.

 Unfortunately, these record-and-playback tools are really limited in the kind of tests they can create.
 Most teams end up needing to have a programmer who’s familiar with Selenium to create more sophisticated tests.